Vyral/base-template/_posts/2018-07-27-a-first-hand-account-of-getting-to-retirement.md

 2:40 – When Frank started thinking about retirement
 {: .present-before-paste}

-3:35 – How a pension worked in the private sector.
+3:35 – How a pension worked in the private sector
 {: .present-before-paste}

 4:30 – The importance of diversification in your 401(k)